wei83109-coder/animated-dollop-ChatGPT-/README.md

 - Use the quick actions in the playground to copy prompts and templates directly to your clipboard.

 ## Testing the repository
+1. Create a Python virtual environment (`python -m venv .venv && source .venv/bin/activate`) and install the only dependency: `pip install -r requirements.txt`.
+2. Run `pytest` to execute a lightweight structural test suite that ensures the repository contains the expected playground files, documentation, and refresh-rate guidance.
-There are no automated tests for the Swift playground yet.
-To verify the repository works, open the playground in Swift Playgrounds or Xcode and confirm the live view renders with the GitHub and Codex guidance cards plus quick-action buttons.
+3. For a manual end-to-end check, open `GitHubStarter.playground` in Swift Playgrounds or Xcode and confirm the live view renders with the GitHub and Codex guidance cards plus quick-action buttons.

 ## What to add next
 - Build the actual Swift playground described in this README (`GitHubStarter.playground/Contents.swift`) with SwiftUI cards and buttons.